SteveDeFacto/ovgl/README.md

 OVGL offers a light weight cross platform framework for 3D video game development.

+## Primary goal:
+Super easy to use game engine which will allow users to construct entire video game universes with a few lines of code.

 ## Dependencies:
 * SDL 2.0.3
 * FreeImage 3.16.0